 Declarative sentences are simply statements that relay information.
 They are the most common type of sentences in the English language.
-A declarative sentence states the facts and lets the reader know something specific.
+A declarative sentence states the facts or an opinion and lets the reader know something specific.
 It always ends with a period.

 A compound declarative sentence joins two related phrases together.
 The phrases are joined by a comma and a conjunction such as and, yet, or but.
 The phrases can also be joined by a semicolon, with or without a transition word such as however, besides or therefore.
 Some examples of compound declarative sentences are: